+13. Where an examiner has evidence of Level 2 plagiarism in the material being examined, that examiner must report it to the

+Head of Department or the Dean and may at any time provide the Registrar with a copy of that report.
-- 12. Where an examiner has evidence of Level 2 plagiarism in the material being examined, that examiner shall report it to the Head of Department or the Dean and may at any time provide the Registrar with a copy of that report.
-In cases where the examiner and the Dean are one and the same, the report shall be referred to the Head of the Department and also to the Campus Registrar. - 13.
-Where any other person who in the course of duty sees material being examined which he or she believes is evidence of Level 2 plagiarism that other person may report it to the Head of Department or the Dean and may at any time report it to the Campus Registrar who shall take such action as may be appropriate. - 14.
-Where a Dean or Head of Department receives a report either under Regulation 12 or 13, the Dean or Head of Department, as the case may be, shall - a. where in concurrence with the report's identification of evidence of Level 2 plagiarism, report the matter to the Campus Registrar; or - b. where not concurring in the identification of evidence of plagiarism, reply to the examiner declining to proceed further on the report; or

-3 BUS decision of May 18, 2021: the penalty for a Level 1 finding shall be a reduction in marks up to a maximum of 10%.

-- c. where concluding that there is evidence of Level 1 plagiarism, reply to the examiner indicating that conclusion and the Examiner shall proceed as under Regulation 11. - 15.
-Where a report is made to the Campus Registrar under Regulation 14a or 16, the Campus Registrar shall lay a charge and refer the matter to the Campus Committee on Examinations. - 16.
-Where the Campus Registrar receives a report alleging Level 2 plagiarism from the Examiner or any other person except the Dean or Head of Department, the Campus Registrar shall refer the matter to a senior academic to determine whether there is sufficient evidence to ground a charge of plagiarism and where such evidence is found, the Campus Registrar shall proceed as under Regulation 15. - 17.
-Where the matter has been referred to the Campus Committee on Examinations pursuant to Regulation 15, the proceedings under these Regulations prevail, over any other disciplinary proceedings within the University initiated against the student based on the same facts and, without prejudice to Regulation 21, any other such disciplinary proceedings shall be stayed, subject to being reopened. - 18.
-If the Campus Committee on Examinations is satisfied, after holding a hearing, that the student has committed Level 2 plagiarism, it shall in making a determination on the severity of the penalty take into consideration: - a. the circumstances of the particular case; - b. the seniority of the student; and - c. whether this is the first or a repeated incidence of Level 2 plagiarism. - 19.
-Where the Campus Committee is of the view that the appropriate penalty for an offence of Level 2 plagiarism is for the student to be: - (i) awarded a fail mark; - excluded from some or all further examinations of the University for such period as it may determine; - (iii) be dismissed from the University, it shall make such recommendation to the Academic Board.
+- 14. Where any other person who in the course of duty sees material being examined that has evidence of Level 2 plagiarism that other person may report it to the Head of Department or the Dean and may at any time report it to the Campus Registrar who shall take such action as may be appropriate. - 15.
+Where a Dean or Head of Department receives a report either under Regulation 13, the Dean or Head of Department, as the case may be, shall: - where in concurrence with the report's identification of evidence of Level 2 plagiarism, report the matter to the Campus Registrar; or - b. where not concurring in the identification of evidence of plagiarism, reply to the Examiner declining to proceed further on the Examiner's report; or - c. where concluding that there is evidence of Level 1 plagiarism, reply to the Examiner indicating that conclusion and proceed as under Regulation 12. - 16.
+Where a report is made to the Campus Registrar under Regulation 15a or Regulation 17, the Campus Registrar shall lay a charge and refer the matter to the Campus Committee on Examinations. - 17.
+Where the Campus Registrar receives a report from the Examiner or any other person, the Campus Registrar shall refer the matter to a senior academic to determine evidence to ground a charge of plagiarism and where there is a ground, the Campus Registrar shall proceed as under Regulation 16. - 18.
+Where the matter has been referred to the Campus Committee on Examinations pursuant to Regulation 16, the proceedings under these Regulations prevail, subject to Regulation 19, over any other disciplinary proceedings against the student based on the same facts and, without prejudice to Regulation 24, any other such disciplinary proceedings must be stayed, subject to being reopened.

+19. Where other disciplinary proceedings based on the same facts have been completed or have reached the stage of a hearing, whichever comes first, any proceedings under these Regulations based on a charge of Level 2 plagiarism shall be terminated.

+(a) If the Campus Committee on Examinations is satisfied, after holding a hearing, that the student has committed Level 2 plagiarism, it shall in making a determination on the severity of the penalty take into consideration:

+i. the circumstances of the particular case;

+ii. the seniority of the student; and

+iii. whether this is the first or a repeated incidence of Level 2 plagiarism.

+- (b) Where a recommendation is made to fail the student, the Campus Committee on Examinations shall make that recommendation to the Campus Registrar who shall refer it to the Academic Board for the student to be failed. - 21.
+Academic Board may also, if the Campus Committee on Examinations so recommends after being satisfied that the student has committed Level 2 plagiarism, exclude the student from all further examinations of the University for such period as it may determine. - 22.
+Academic Board may also, if the Campus Committee on Examinations so recommends after being satisfied that the student has committed Level 2 plagiarism, dismiss the candidate from the University.